“The art of questioning is one of the highest arts we can practice.”

 This is a variation on Kim’s & Talbott’s games combined.
 Try this on yourself right now.
 While you are in some other part of the house or even outside, ask yourself what is in the room where you sleep.
 What is next to the bed, on the table, the window sill, the desk and the like?
 Most people in the modern world spend more time per week in their bedroom than they do in any other room in the house.
 You will be surprised by what this game reveals about your own awareness of your nest.
 Practice this daily for a week and watch how much better your memory for details becomes.

-Do the same thing with your secret spot right now, assuming you are somewhere else.
+Do the same thing with your Sit Spot right now, assuming you are somewhere else.
 Picture the four directions, the closest tree to your anchor point, etc. Where is the moss?
 The stones?
 What plants and where?
 These are really excellent exercises to tune up your observation, retention and awareness skills.

 First try this at home.
-Write down what you think; then go to your secret spot and do a reality check.
+Write down what you think; then go to your Sit Spot and do a reality check.

 Scout-level awareness is really a whole way of thinking.
 This involves becoming something of a Sherlock Holmes, always pretending that there is a mystery to be solved and that the necessary evidence is all around you at all times.
 Never stop preparing for Kim’s Game or Talbott’s Game, lest one of your friends or a Wilderness Awareness School staff member shows up and challenges you.
 You will be surprised how this kind of play can really help your development.